RumeelHussainbnb/CoreDAODocs/docs/Node/config/validator-node-config.md

 # Validator Node Configuration
 ---
-Validators are crucial for securing the network by producing blocks and validating transactions within the Core DAO’s Satoshi Plus consensus framework.
+Validators are crucial for securing the network by producing blocks and validating transactions within the Core Chain’s Satoshi Plus consensus framework.

 ## System Requirements